aleshaleksey/fansys23/08-spell-list.md

 **Description**: Attempts to warm an area and anything in it to up to Heat: Severe (a little above body temperature).
 If the area is affected by any "Extreme temperature: Cold" category, it is considered as being one step milder.

-**Upcast**: For every extra MP dice above 2, the duration increase by 6 min or the radius increases by 5ft.
+**Upcast**: For every extra MP die above 2, the duration increase by 6 min or the radius increases by 5ft.

 **Global**: The spell affects a much larger area and and lasts longer.
 For every extra 2MP above 4 the radius increases by 200ft, or the duration increases by a day.
 These long durations begin to have significant effects on the surroundings as follows: